namshi/cuzzle/README.md

 ## Prerequisites

-This library needs PHP 5.5+.
+This library needs PHP 7.2+.

-It has been tested using PHP5.5 to PHP7.0 and HHVM.
+It has been tested using PHP7.2 to PHP7.4

 ## Installation

 You can install the library directly with composer:

 ```
 composer require namshi/cuzzle
 ```

 (Add `--dev` if you don't need it in production environment)

 ## Usage